HannimalCrackers/DHUM_73000/dashboardfails.md

 I made one dashboard with floating containers that looks great in Tableau Public, both on desktop and web, but it looks terrible and everything is crashing together when I embed it into this blog.
+Completely jacked.

 {% include parksdash1.html %}

 I made a second dashboard, this one with fixed containers.
-It also looks jacked.
+It looks somewhat better, but there's not enough space on the blog page causing everything to require awkward scrolls.

 {% include parksdash2.html %}